 The named person responsible for coordinating provision for pupils with Special Educational Needs and/or disabilities (SEND) is Joanna Blair, SENDCO.)
-The Link Governor, Neil Drinkwater, is responsible for monitoring the quality assurance of SEND provision and raising awareness of SEND issues at governing body meetings.
+The Link Governor, Gabby Akbar, is responsible for monitoring the quality assurance of SEND provision and raising awareness of SEND issues at governing body meetings.

+The SENDCO manages the SEND team consisting of:

+- > SENDCo

+- Assistant SENDCo

+- Numeracy Intervention Lead

+- Literacy Intervention Lead

+- Lead Teaching Assistants in each year group

+- Emotional Literacy Support Assistant

+- Speech and Language Lead

+- Teaching Assistants

-The SENDCO manages the SEND team consisting of SENDCo, Assistant SENDCo, Numeracy Intervention Lead, Emotional Literacy Support Assistant, Speech and Language Lead and a team of Teaching Assistants who work with whole classes, small groups and at an individual level to provide support for students with SEND.
+Teaching Assistants work with whole classes, small groups and at an individual level to provide support for students with SEND.
 Some of the teaching assistants work with specific students with high needs whereas others work within year groups supporting a wider range of students and needs.
+Teaching is undertaken by qualified teachers.